hplush/slowreader/README.md

 In our case it means, that:

 - Client stores all feeds and posts.
 You can read posts offline.
-- Clients checks feeds for new posts.
+- Clients checks feed for new posts.
 - You will need cloud only to sync data between clients.

 Read [Local-first manifest](https://www.inkandswitch.com/local-first/) for inspiration.